apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

     CREATE LOCAL INDEX my_index ON my_table (v1);
     </pre>
 Unlike global indexes, local indexes *will* use an index even when all columns referenced in the query are not contained in the index.
 This is done by default for local indexes because we know that the table and index data coreside on the same region server thus ensuring the lookup is local.

+###Functional Index
+In addition to indexing on just a column, arbitrary expression may be indexed.
+For example:

+    CREATE INDEX upper_name_idx ON employee (UPPER(name)) INCLUDE(name);

+With this index in place, when the following query is issued, the index would be used instead of the data table to retrieve the results:

+    SELECT id, name FROM employee WHERE UPPER(NAME)='John Doe';

 ###Index Sort Order
 Multiple columns may be indexed and their values may be stored in ascending or descending order.